-A regulated high-voltage power supply, two independent set-point controls adjustable from 400 to 2400 volts with detector overload detection, and adjustable discrimination levels add versatility to the instrument.
-This supports operation for a broad range of detectors and connecting cable lengths.
-All of the calibration controls are covered to prevent any inadvertent adjustment to the detector operating parameters.
+A regulated high-voltage power supply and independent set-point control, adjustable from 400 to 2400 volts, with detector overload detection and adjustable discrimination levels add versatility to the instrument.
+All of the calibration controls are covered to prevent any inadvertent adjustments to the detector operating parameters.